defisym/OpenFusionExamples/Extensions/StringSplitter/ToInstall/Files/Help/StringSplitter/StringSplitter.md

   - *reset object if needed*

 - Load From File
   - *if the file is not encrypted, keep the key section empty.*
   - *you need to define the file code page, 1 = `Unicode`, 0 = `ANSI`*
+  - *this action will automatically start split if auto split is set to on*
 - Load From String
   - *load from string, e.g.`Hello/r/nWorld`*
+  - *this action will automatically start split if auto split is set to on*

 - Regex
   - Regex Flag